Back to portfolio

 Overview

-Minishell is a deep dive into how operating systems handle command execution and process control.
-By building a custom shell from scratch in C, we replicated core Unix behaviors — from parsing user input to executing commands, managing processes, and handling pipes and redirections with precision.
+This project is a deep dive into how operating systems handle command execution and process control.
+By building a Bash-like shell from scratch in C, we replicated core Unix behaviors — from parsing user input to executing commands, managing processes, and handling pipes and redirections with precision.

 Technical depth

-The project focuses on accurate shell behavior, including command parsing, quoting rules, environment variable expansion, and signal handling (Ctrl+C, Ctrl+D, Ctrl+\).
-It implements pipes, input/output redirections, and process creation using fork/exec, while ensuring memory safety and robust error handling across edge cases.
+The shell implements accurate Bash-like behavior, including command parsing with quoting rules, environment variable expansion, and signal handling (Ctrl+C, Ctrl+D, Ctrl+\).
+It supports pipes, input/output redirections, and process creation using fork/exec, while ensuring memory safety and robust error handling across edge cases.

 What we learned

-This project strengthened our understanding of low-level system programming: process lifecycle, inter-process communication (pipes), file descriptors, and POSIX standards.
-It also improved our ability to manage complex parsing logic, handle signals correctly, and write clean, reliable C code under strict constraints — essential skills for systems and backend engineering.
+This project strengthened our understanding of low-level systems programming: process lifecycle, inter-process communication through pipes, file descriptors, and POSIX standards.
+We deepened our knowledge of Bash command execution, shell scripting fundamentals, and how to write clean, reliable C code under strict constraints — essential skills for systems and backend engineering.

-• Environment variable handling aligned with shell semantics
+• Environment variable handling aligned with Bash semantics